 5. Show her she can do it (life skills): I have two daughters in their early twenties.
 From when they were little, I encouraged them to challenge themselves.
-I'd take them trekking, climbing, running and cycling and they loved it.
+I'd take them trekking, climbing, running, and cycling and they loved it.
 I would also take them along on many of my business errands.
-I encouraged them to fill up cheques, bank challans and applications and that has made them handle these things with confidence.
-Once they were 18, I taught them to ride the gear bike and the car.
+I encouraged them to fill up cheques, bank challans, and applications and that has made them handle these things with confidence.
+Once they were 18, I taught them to ride the geared bike and the car.
 I believe experiences and exposure give children life skills that will help them face life.
-Today, I’m proud my daughters have the courage to steer their own lives.
+Today, I'm proud my daughters have the courage to steer their own lives.

 - Siddharth Nath

 6. Academic support and guidance: My children are 7 and 13 years old.
 Every evening, I help them with their homework and projects.
 Sometimes, if I don't immediately know the answer, we go and dig up answers together.
 I don't study for them but I tell them I'm around when they need me.

 - Dheenadhayalan M